 Honesty is the best policy.
 It’s one of the most important lessons virtually every family tries to instill in their children.
 But is honesty still the best policy when it comes to family finances and money problems?

-Yes.
 Families who are facing money problems should still be upfront with their children about money.
-Depending on the children’s ages, the conversations and teachings about money will look a little different, but they still need to take place for everyone’s sakes.
+Depending on the children’s ages, the conversations and teachings about money will look a little different, but they still need to take place for everyone’s sake.

 Say Enough About Money Troubles, But Not Too Much

 Trying to keep secrets from children sets everyone up for failure or frustration.
 Not only can children sense stress, but they may also misunderstand the source of any anxiety, anger, or secrecy they pick up on.

 Instead of being secretive about financial troubles, let children know there are financial issues in clear and honest terms.
 Try to avoid placing blame, becoming overly emotional, or giving off a sense of hopelessness during these conversations.

 Focus not just on the problem itself.
 But also on the fact that there are possible solutions the family can work toward as a team.